 Ideally, this should be done once a month.
 Dirt, grime and dust make it more difficult for your system to do its job and keep your home comfortable.

-- Make sure your outdoor unit is clean
+- Make sure the outdoor unit is clean

 Is anything blocking the outdoor unit (called the condenser)?
 The area around the unit should be clear of plants or anything that could clog the unit.